AleoNet/welcome/documentation/guides/introduction/02_installation.md

 Once you have successfully completed the installation of both Leo and snarkOS, you are ready to begin your journey with Aleo.

 To get started quickly and see Aleo in action, we recommend proceeding to the [Quick Start Guide](01_quick_start).
 This guide will walk you through creating your first Aleo application, deploying it to the network, and executing it.
 This hands-on experience will give you a practical understanding of the Aleo platform's core features and workflow.

+For local development, use the following [guide](link to Leo docs here) for how to deploy programs to a local network.